 I will need to see the instrument in person at my shop.
 I will inspect your guitar carefully.
 I often take measurements.
 I'll share my diagnosis and the estimate for labor and parts, plus any options.
 I am always happy to spend extra time answering questions and explaining stuff.

-Note: If you are looking for a professional "second opinion" or some kind of insurance valuation or other similar kind of consultation work, that will bill at my usual $60/hour labor rate.
+Note: If you are looking for a professional "second opinion" or some kind of insurance valuation or other similar kind of consultation work, that will bill at my current labor rate.

 The bulk of my work is acoustic guitars, electric guitars and bass guitars.